 - Periodically clean the case of dust.
 I recommend every two to three months if you use the computer intensively.

 Look for an example of cable management in my guide, How to Build Gaming PC.
 The recommendation for thermal paste is Arctic MX 5, which is sufficiently affordable and efficient.
 It performed equally well for the CPU and the GPU.

 Cleaning your computer

-Perhaps one of the more severe problems that cause overheating is any accumulated dust inside the case.
-Depending on the use of the computer, the cleaning time can be every two to three months, but it should not be a difficult job.
+One of the more severe problems that cause overheating is any accumulated dust inside the case.
+Depending on the computer use, the cleaning time can be every two to three months, but it should not be a difficult job.
 Here’s how to make it as painless as possible:

 - Disconnect all cables on the PC case and take them outside.

-- If you have a small compressor in the garage or workshop, it will do the job, but get a can of compressed air if you are not skilled in using a compressor.
+- A small compressor in the garage or workshop will do the job, but get a can of compressed air if you are not skilled in using a compressor.

 - Open both sides of the PC case and remove all dust from the motherboard and fans (on the PC case, processor, and graphics card).